Skip to main content

 Writer — Certyneo · About Certyneo

-What is an advanced electronic signature (AES)?
+What is the advanced electronic signature (AES)?

 The three levels defined by eIDAS

-Level 1: Simple electronic signature (SES)
+Level 1: the simple electronic signature (SES)

 • Requirements: clear consent, minimal identification (email)

-SES is sufficient for the vast majority of current commercial exchanges where the risk of dispute is low.
+SES is sufficient for the vast majority of everyday commercial exchanges where the risk of dispute is low.
 It remains legally valid, with the judge assessing the reliability of the process on a case-by-case basis.

-Level 2: Advanced electronic signature (AES)
+Level 2: the advanced electronic signature (AES)

 • Evidence: strong, rebuttable presumption of validity

-Level 3: Qualified electronic signature (QES)
+Level 3: the qualified electronic signature (QES)

 • Legal value: equivalent to a handwritten signature throughout the EU